 microTLS (µTLS) is a lightweight developer framework designed specifically for micro-controllers to provide a secure communications platform which allows developers to focus purely on the business logic of their sketches yet once done have a feasible go-to-market solution without the headaches of injecting secure communications in such a resource constrained environment.

-Developers familiar with the Arduino platform will feel right at home - a basic Arduino sketch contains two callbacks:
+Developers that are familiar with the Arduino platform will feel right at home - a basic Arduino sketch contains two callbacks:

 microTLS (µTLS) extends on this design principle, making it extremely simple for developers to adapt their code - two additional callbacks are defined to allow the generation of a message to send to the server and be able to process any response received.
 The platform handles all communication with the server and the exchange of information - meaning the developer does not need to deal with encryption or networking libraries that require tedious fiddling to get working perfectly.